lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 protocols in use (various electronic mail protocols are one example) that do not explicitly check the binding between the end entity and the private key.
-Until operational protocols that do verify the binding (for signature, encryption, and key agreement key pairs) exist, and are ubiquitous, this binding can only be assumed to have been verified by the CA/RA.
+Until operational protocols that do verify the binding (for signature, encryption, key agreement, and KEM key pairs) exist, and are ubiquitous, this binding can only be assumed to have been verified by the CA/RA.
 Therefore, if the binding is not verified by the CA/RA, certificates in the Internet Public-Key